-I Didn't Come to Cannabis Finance From a Spreadsheet.
+I Didn't Come to Business Finance From a Spreadsheet.

-I came from the floor of a dispensary in Santa Ana, in 2017, during one of the most uncertain moments in California's cannabis history.
+I came from the floor of an operating business, in 2017, during one of the most uncertain and complex periods I've ever navigated professionally.

 Why I Do This Work